Can I bring my dogs/pet?

 What should I bring?
 Where can I buy food?

-Bring as much as you think you will need (there is plenty of space on the boat for us to take it over to the island), you can have deliveries to Laga Bay organised whilst you are there.
-We can also organise local produce for you to collect on arrival, if you wish.
+Bring as much as you think you will need (there is plenty of space on the boat for us to take it over to the island).Consider bringing long life milk for instance.

-There are a number of standard items to cover your stay, such as tea, coffee, sugar, salt and pepper in each property.
+There is a starter pack of standard items to cover your stay, such as tea, coffee, sugar, salt and pepper in each property.

 If driving from Glasgow airport there are large supermarkets close by and then smaller local stores along the way, including The Jetty Shop at Salen and local shops with cash machines at Strontian.